jcaillon/valet/README.md

 - Create a valet-community-commands where everyone can contribute to new default commands for Valet.
 - Optional strict mode (env var) to disable fuzzy matching (to not mistakenly execute a command on ci for instance).
 - head / tail from file.
+- New self command that writes a default user config file with the default values.
+This is called on post install.
+- Allow to regroup single letter options (e.g. -fsSL).

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest